Joseph-ER/Individual-chalenges/tillTechTest/README.md

 Below is an example of a receipt for the order above of 2 Americanos.
 ![Receipt screenshot](https://imgur.com/qbRyEto.png)

+Finally, run save the changed 'app.js' file and run the below in terminal. node app.js

  ## How to test
 Use the below in the terminal while in directory 'tillTechTest' to run jest tests.